 - If the affected individual is awake and alert, give them cool fluids to drink.
 Do not give them alcohol to drink.

-Sometimes the affected individual's muscles will begin to twitch uncontrollably (seizure) as a result of heat stroke.
-If this happens, try to keep the individual from injuring themselves, but do not place any object in the mouth and do not give fluids.
-If there is vomiting, make sure the airway remains open by turning the person on their side to prevent choking.
+If the affected individual's muscles begin to twitch uncontrollably (seizure) as a result of heat stroke; keep the individual from injuring themselves, and do not place any object in the mouth and do not give fluids.
+If there is vomiting, make sure the airway remains clear by turning the person on their side to prevent choking.

 Find out what women really need.